Majczek and Marcinkiewicz: Criminal case

 McGuire first suspected there may have been a wrongful conviction when he learned that Majczek and Marcinkiewicz had not gone to the electric chair for the officer's murder but were sentenced to 99 years each at Joliet.
 This might have indicated that the trial judge had concerns about their convictions.

 On October 11, McGuire read notes that Majczek had written in prison.
 In these, Majczek stated that following his conviction, the trial judge, Charles P. Molthrop, told Majczek that he believed a miscarriage of justice had occurred and promised him a new trial.
 Additionally, Majczek stated that a certain James Zagata witnessed Molthrop's admission.
 Zagata was a witness to the murder and believed the wrong men had been convicted.

 McGuire was uncertain of the veracity of a judge having a private conversation with a convicted murderer—especially one convicted of killing a policeman.
 But no retrial had taken place, as Judge Molthrop died in 1935.
-McGuire went in search of Zagata and located him, still employed as a coal truckdriver and very cooperative.
+McGuire went in search of Zagata and located him, still employed as a coal truck driver and very cooperative.
 Zagata fully corroborated Majczek's account of the conversation in Molthrop's chambers.

 Zagata had been presented with a police lineup including Majczek but had been unable to positively identify Majczek.
 He restated this at the later trial.
 Subsequently, Zagata told the Times, he thought neither of the convicted men fit his recollection of the killers.
 He was certain that the true killers had been much taller than the short-statured Majczek.
-Zagata also said that Judge Molthrop had requestioned him a few days after the verdict—the judge was particularly interested in Zagata's issues with the identification.
+Zagata also said that Judge Molthrop had requested him a few days after the verdict—the judge was particularly interested in Zagata's issues with the identification.
 Zagata recalled the judge's saying he was going to get a retrial for the two men.

 Prohibition and politics

-In the following days, the Times disclosed that Vera Walush, whose testimony had been the sole evidence against Majczek and the principal evidence against Marcinkiewicz, had initially not recognised either man during the police lineup.
+In the following days, the Times disclosed that Vera Walush, whose testimony had been the sole evidence against Majczek and the principal evidence against Marcinkiewicz, had initially not recognized either man during the police lineup.
 The paper also reported that Walush had been running a speakeasy and that she had been threatened with arrest if she refused to testify against Majczek and Marcinkiewicz.
 They also reported that the reason Judge Molthrop had failed to grant the defendants new trials was that he had been warned by prosecutors that granting a new trial would end his career in politics.

 Cop killings often led to strong pressure for a conviction, especially with the spiraling murder rate of Prohibition-era Chicago.
 The same week Officer Lundy had been killed, there were five other unsolved murders in Chicago.